adriantich/DnoisE/README.md

 ## __An open source parallelizable alternative to Unoise__
 by Adrià Antich (CEAB-CSIC, Center of Advanced Studies of Blanes)

-Here we present a new program to denoise sequence data sets from Illumina using a distance parameter d corrected (optionally) according to the entropy of each codon position.
+Here we present a new program to denoise datasets from Illumina sequencing using a distance parameter d corrected (optionally) according to the entropy of each codon position.
 DnoisE is a denoising software that uses the Unoise algorithm (Edgar 2016) to detect incorrect sequences from PCR and sequencing errors.
 The incorrect (“daughter”) sequences are merged with the correct “mother” sequence.
 For coding sequences where the entropy of each codon